 Hotel Namche is on the high street in Namche Bazar, an ideal location for most trekkers in this mountain village.
 The hotel is known for its friendly staff, an assortment of good food, great hospitality, daily housekeeping, dry cleaning and laundry services.
 The hotel has thirty rooms with en suite baths.

 Today we have the opportunity to relax at our lodge and spend the day exploring Namche with our guide.
-We may visit the Khunde Hospital and the National Park Centre and Museum located just above the village.
-Or you may opt to go on a one-hour evening walk above Namche.
-On clear evenings you can see the sunset over Ama Dablam, Nuptse, Lhotse and Everest.
+We may visit the National Park Center and Museum located just above the village.
+Or you may opt to go on a one-hour hike above Namche, perhaps enjoying the mountain views and having a cup of tea at the iconic Hotel Everest View.

 Trek to Tengboche

 Today the trail climbs out of Namche Bazar and then levels out as we head towards the village of Kyangjuma (11,646').
-From here we ascend and follow a ridge above the Dudh Koshi enjoying spectacular mountain views as we go.
-We then descend to the settlements of Sanasa and Tashinga where we pass various shops run by locals selling their wares.
-Descending further through the forest we eventually reach Phunki Tenga (10,662').
-From here we begin another ascent through the forest to reach the spectacularly set Tengboche Monastery (12,687'), located on a hill at the confluence of the Dudh Kosi and the Imja Khola rivers.
+From here we ascend and follow a ridge above the Dudh Koshi River enjoying spectacular mountain views as we go.
+We descend to the settlements of Sanasa and Tashinga where we pass various shops run by locals selling their wares.
+Descending further through the forest we eventually reach the spectacularly set Tengboche Monastery (12,687'), located on a hill at the confluence of the Dudh Kosi and the Imja Khola rivers.

 Followng a visit to the monastery, we continue for a short distance to our lodge for the night.